checkers-dev/checkers/docs/custom_checks.md

 # Custom Checks

+One of the key goals of Checkers is to make it easy to define custom validations for your dbt project.

-This section of the documentation describes how to create a custom check which validates all of the models in a dbt project define an `owner` property in their meta configuration.
+For example, suppose you want to ensure that all of the models in your project define an `owner` property in their meta configuration.
 Ie, all models should have a config block similar to the following.

 ```sql
 {{